-The results of this research coincided with the similar only marketing pr stunt from the LockBit gang where they also compared different ransomware families on what is the fastest.
+The results of this research coincided with a similar only marketing PR stunt from the LockBit gang.
+They also compared different ransomware families on what is the fastest.
 Their own ransomware software turned out to be the fastest.

 Every ransomware sample was tested across all four hosts amounting to 400 different ransomware runs.
 To put simple 10 families x 10 samples per family x 4 profiles.
 To collect the needed data researchers used a combination of Microsoft Sysmon, stoQ, Zeek along with Windows Perfmon statistics and native Windows logging.